Field HockeyWith 13 state championships, Kent Denver field hockey has established itself as one of the premier athletic programs in Colorado.

 The Kent Denver field hockey team has a long history of success in the state of Colorado.
 In addition to their 13 team state championships, the Sun Devils have routinely made deep postseason runs over the years.

-Most recently, that includes finishing as a state runner-up in 2024, in addition to making two trips to the semifinals and one to the quarterfinals in the previous three seasons.
+Most recently, that includes finishing as a state runner-up in 2024 and 2025, in addition to making two trips to the semifinals and one to the quarterfinals in the previous three seasons.